-Spectral independence was introduced by Anari, Liu, and Oveis Gharan~\cite{ALO20}.
-They proved the following result that spectral independence implies polynomial mixing time of the Glauber dynamics. \begin{theorem}[\cite{ALO20}] Suppose there exists a constant $\eta>0$ such that the system is $\eta$-spectrally independent, then for any $n$-vertex graph $G=(V,E)$, the relaxation time of the Glauber dynamics satisfies:
+Anari, Liu, and Oveis Gharan~\cite{ALO20} proved the following result that spectral independence implies polynomial mixing time of the Glauber dynamics. \begin{theorem}[\cite{ALO20}] Suppose $\mu$ is a distribution fully supported on $\Omega \subset \{0,1\}^n$ such that the Glauber dynamics for $\mu$ is ergodic.
+If $\mu$ is $\eta$-spectrally independent, then the relaxation time of the Glauber dynamics for $\mu$ satisfies: